|

 - Following the changes in lifestyle (mentioned below)

-- Proper medications that help decrease the production of stomach acid (Medication For Gerd)
+- Proper Medication For Gerd that help decrease the production of stomach acid

-- When symptoms are severe, your doctor may recommend surgery (GERD Surgery)
+- When symptoms are severe, your doctor may recommend GERD Surgery

 Changes in Lifestyle Can Help